 Every department owner would have two types of goals

-One, the purpose of the department- for example marketing sales etc.
+One, the purpose of the department- for example, marketing sales, etc.

-Second, there short-term goals and objectives.
+Second, their short-term goals and objectives.

 Different people have different personalities, and that is true for your stakeholders also.
 Understanding their personality types would help you structure a different approach for each stakeholder.